Campus Use & Visitor Guidelines

 Campus Access & Visitors Protocol Spring 2021

 This document shall apply to all students, faculty, staff, visitors, contractors, delivery personnel, or any other persons attempting to access the college campus.

 Any person(s) who self-identifies as high-risk for severe effects from COVID-19 is asked to speak with your supervisor and Human Resources about possible accommodations.

-Every person accessing the campus will be stopped at the security gate 24 hours a day, seven days a week.
-The campus safety officer at the gate will verify that the person is either a student, member of the faculty, staff, or an approved visitor.
-This will be verified via presentation of the Goucher OneCard or the visitor being listed in the Envoy visitor tracking system.
-The gate officer will verify that the person is aware of the expectations for all persons accessing the campus, has a cloth face covering which meets CDC guidelines, and is listed as having been authorized to access the campus.
+Every person accessing the campus will be stopped at the Gatehouse 24 hours a day, seven days a week.
+The gatehouse attendant will verify that the person is either a student, member of the faculty, staff, or an approved visitor.
+This will be verified via presentation of the Goucher OneCard and Campus Clear status.
+Visitor must be listed in the Envoy visitor management system.
+The gatehouse attendant will verify that the person is aware of the expectations for all persons accessing the campus, has a cloth face covering which meets CDC guidelines, and is listed as having been authorized to access the campus.

 The campus safety team may have a short list of questions to ask each visitor regarding their health and possible exposure to COVID-19.
 Visitors may be denied access to campus if these questions are not answered satisfactorily, or if the visitor is not willing to abide by College’s expectations.
 Access may be denied, even if pre-approval has been authorized.

-The Envoy visitor tracking system has been deployed for use by faculty and staff to request approval for campus visitors.
+The Envoy visitor management system has been deployed for use by faculty and staff to request approval for campus visitors.
 The Envoy system requires the following: